TopoSculpt: Betti-Steered Topological Sculpting of 3D Fine-grained Tubular Shapes: Conclusion

 \section{Conclusion}

-In this work, we presented TopoSculpt, a holistic framework for refining 3D fine-grained tubular structure segmentation by jointly leveraging Betti-guided constraints and topological integrity preservation.
+In this work, we presented TopoSculpt, a holistic framework for refining three-dimensional tubular shape modeling by jointly leveraging Betti-guided constraints and topological integrity preservation.
 Unlike prior patch-wise or training-only approaches, TopoSculpt introduces whole-region modeling to ensure global topology consistency, while the Topological Integrity Betti (TIB) constraint balances correctness and structural fidelity.
 A curriculum refinement strategy further accelerates computation by progressively addressing errors across scales.
-Extensive experiments on pulmonary airways and the Circle of Willis confirm that TopoSculpt achieves significant improvements in $\beta_{0}$ error reduction, tree and branch detection, as well as geometric overlap metrics.
+Extensive experiments on pulmonary airways, the Circle of Willis, and coronary artery confirm that TopoSculpt achieves significant improvements in $\beta_{0}$ error reduction, tree and branch detection, as well as geometric overlap metrics.

+\begin{IEEEbiography}[{ }]{Minghui Zhang} received the B.S. degree in Department of Automation from Southeast University, Nanjing, China, in 2020.
+Currently, he is a Ph.D. student at the Department of Automation, Shanghai Jiao Tong University.
+He has authored several research papers in MICCAI/MedIA/IEEE JBHI.
+His major research is now focused on medical image analysis and deep learning. \end{IEEEbiography}